fearian/fearian.github.io/content/posts/how-I-made-this-website.md

 >```
 >$ cat .gitmodules [submodule "ext/google-maps"] path = ext/google-maps url = git://git.naquadah.org/google-maps.git
 >```
->You can just edit the url with a text editor and then run the following:
+>You can just edit the URL with a text editor and then run the following:
 >
 >```
 >$ git submodule sync